Will the AP Stylebook Be the Next Casualty of the Trust Multiverse?

-Customer testimonials, for example, primarily persuade through ethos.
-The source providing them is key.
-If it's not someone the audience can identify with, respect or believe, what they say doesn't matter.
+With testimonials, if it's not someone the audience can identify with, respect or believe, what they say doesn't matter.
 That's why the vague testimonial quotes on many websites (e.g., "Great product! -- Andrew K., marketing VP") have virtually zero impact.

-Testimonial quotes go back centuries.
-You can find them in the earliest American newspapers, touting everything from medicinal cures to farm products.
-In fact, sometimes these testimonial ads included the actual home address of the person leaving the testimonial.
+You can find testimonials, often in the form of published letters, in early American newspapers, touting everything from medicinal cures to farm products.
+In fact, these testimonial ads sometimes included the actual home address of the person leaving the testimonial.
 That's some serious ethos-building.

 More than 70 percent of consumers say testimonials increase their trust in a business, and the more testimonials the better -- as studies show that a higher number of customer quotes correlates with a higher visitor conversion rate.